maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 EPSTEIN: No matter what we do, someone always tries to chop us down.
 This is the experience that we’ve had.
 Any step we take, there are people on the opposition side that is chopping it apart, and we’re between a rock and a hard place.
 Whatever we do, someone’s going to find a reason to shut down that and shut down the other thing.
 We did that, we should’ve done this.
 So we’re doing what we think is the best thing to do.

-ART STUDENT: But I’m saying, financially, would it work?
+RYAN: But I’m saying, financially, would it work?
 Or is that just a language of saying that you don’t want it.

 DE MENIL: It’s very complicated.
 In other words, if you reduce the student body, you reduce the faculty.
 It’s easy to reduce the student body – you just don’t let in so many students.
 Reducing the faculty involves documents issued that the Labor Relations Board gets involved in.
 It’s not so easy to take any of the schools and reduce them by a third.
 It’s easy to say, and it’s conceivable but you could reduce the school to much smaller than it is, and it might be able to work, but it involves such a vast and complete restructuring of everything that goes on here…

-ART STUDENT: It would be a “reinvention”.
+RYAN: It would be a “reinvention”.

 DE MENIL: It would be a reinvention, but I’m not sure how –

 EPSTEIN: You’ve also got tenure.
 You can’t just cut tenure.

-ART STUDENT: Basically I’m just asking because the board of trustees and the administration wanted to have this conversation about revenue-generating academic programs.
+RYAN: Basically I’m just asking because the board of trustees and the administration wanted to have this conversation about revenue-generating academic programs.
 But I’m just wondering why there hasn’t been a conversation about what it would look like to cut the school down by a third.

 EPSTEIN: There hasn’t been a really heavy duty study on that because nobody really thinks that’s a viable solution.